henrytsui000/POSE/README.md

 - Capture the action of real people through the webcam.
 - Use pose estimation to capture location of the joints.
 - Using 3D engine as a platform, and built a virtual reality.
+- Use Multi-process to modulize the task of Pose Estimation and Panda3D, which facilitates division of labor and reduces latency during execution.

 ## Project Platform
 - We use  RTX3090 and Ub2 22.04 to develop.